SareanAka/LeapAICSharp/README.md

 ### Voice Translator

+When run this application will record your microphone whenever a push-to-talk key is held down on the keyboard.
+Once this key is released, it saves your voice in an audio file which is then sent to WhisperAI's transcribe endpoint which runs Automatic Speech Recognition (ASR) on it.

 The first, [voice_translator.py](src/voice_translator.py), records your microphone whenever a push-to-talk key is held down on the keyboard.
 Once this key is released, it saves your voice in an audio file which is then sent to WhisperAI's transcribe endpoint which runs Automatic Speech Recognition (ASR) on it.